How to read the graph?

 Why Probable Recoveries in Quebec and how are they Calculated?

-To quantify what is visually noticeable, we can take the reported number of Active Cases in each province and then check how many days back we have to go accumulating New Cases in order to fulfill that number.
+To quantify what is visually noticeable, we can took the reported number of Active Cases in each province and then check how many days back we would have to go accumulating New Cases in order to fulfill that number.
 Over time the three bigger provinces (ON, BC, AB) all generally had an Active Case count that is less than the cumulative number of New Cases in the past 20 days.
-Quebec's reported number of Active Cases requires an ever growing number of days to fulfill.
-It is thus underreporting recoveries.
+Quebec's reported number of Active Cases required an ever growing number of days to fulfill.
+It was thus underreporting recoveries.

-To correct the underreporting, the number of Active Cases in QC is capped at the total number of New Cases over the past 21 days.
+To correct the underreporting, the number of Active Cases in QC was capped at the total number of New Cases over the past 21 days.
 Probable recoveries are derived from that.
 On July 17, 2020.
 Quebec significantly updated number of recoveries.
 It now falls within reasonable limits.